compiler-explorer/misc-builder/README.md

 things, building a `XXX-builder` for the `Dockerfile.XXX` file.
 The `misc` Dockerfile itself is for the super misc-y things that really only are one-off, though that's still being split up.

+If you add a new Dockerfile, you'll need to edit the matrix in the `.github/workflows/build.yml` file.

 # Testing locally

 Note: make sure you `chmod +x build/build-yourcompiler.sh` first